 Common as it may be, the cloud tends to be a gray area for many business owners.
 Cloud computing is defined as the practice of using a network of remote servers, accessible via the Internet, to store, manage and process data, rather than a local server or a personal computer.
 So basically, the majority of businesses use the cloud, whether or not they know what it is.
-For a more detailed and visual definition of the cloud, this infographic helps explain the concept of the cloud and its primary benefits.

 Identifying the Advantages of Cloud Computing

 Collaboration in the cloud allows employees to work together on documents and other data types, which are stored off-site and outside of the company firewall.
 Cloud collaboration simplifies sharing, editing and working together on projects.

 But how do you know if the benefits of cloud computing will apply to your business?
 The good news is that it can be a benefit for companies of all sizes.
 It depends much more on your computing needs, the applications you use and the habits of your workforce than it does on the size of your organization.

 While there are numerous ways businesses stand to benefit from their cloud computing environment — from financial to productivity and everything in-between — it's sometimes tough to pull them out of thin air and name them.
 That's why I've outlined three scenarios demonstrating how cloud computing can give today's businesses an edge.

 Basically, if your business can relate to one of these scenarios, it's a good idea to consider cloud computing as a solution.

 #1: Your Business Has Multiple Locations, Or Employees Work Remotely

 If your business has multiple locations, you've probably dealt with frustrations related to teams trying to connect and collaborate on the same project from a distance.
 The same issues can occur if you have employees who work remotely (or would like to).
 Cloud collaboration tools allow employees to access the same project documents — in real time — even though they may be miles apart.